 Vieques got hit hard by Hurricane Maria and is still in the process of reconstruction -- but lucky for me, that made it even more of an undiscovered paradise.
 It used to be a popular side trip for Puerto Rican vacation-goers; now, with the W resort and other hotels closed, there's nothing crowded about it.

 Vieques is ready for you, but not if you require perfection.
-Power outages are still common (and indeed the town lost power for ~40 minutes one morning) and you can expect to cool down from cross-breezes instead of air-conditioning.
+Power outages are still common (and indeed the town lost power for ~40 minutes one morning during my stay) and you can expect to cool down from cross-breezes instead of air-conditioning.
 Depending on your foodie status, you'll either label restaurants as "unpretentious" or "downright basic", but on the bright side, you'll find craft beer and live music.

 There's enough to do on Vieques that you could spend several days: horseback riding, snorkeling, fishing charters, watersports, even a small fort.
 We chose to spend our time in San Juan exploring instead, but it's definitely cheaper and more easy-going on Vieques if that's your thing.

 For a single night, you can easily visit Vieques without a car rental.
 Base yourself in Esperanza so you can walk to the meeting point of the biobay tour, make your way to restaurants, and spend time at Sun Bay independently.
 A taxi from Isabel Segunda (where both the ferry and airport are) will cost you $15 each way and MUST be arranged in advance.
 Cars won't be waiting for you!